fadyZaherEng/Advanced_Topics/README.md

 # Device_Preview// to test app screen on all devices //run on browser flutter pub add device_preview
 # Language_Bottom_Sheet
 # Custom_Animated_Widget_Mobile_And_Web in //button
+# Prevent_screen_shot //android and ios with SecureContent
+# visibility_detector //to detect if user arrive footer of screen or not
 # ------------------------------------------------------------
 ######################################################--:DONE:
 # ------------------------------------------------------------